Okamoto's: Career

 Okamoto's was formed by four junior high school students.
 Fans of influential Japanese avant-garde artist Tarō Okamoto, the members took a cue from The Ramones and each adopted stage names with the surname Okamoto.

 Okamoto's made their recording debut with an appearance on the Columbia compilation "Here Come the Modernity" in February 2009, then followed it up in June with their debut album, Here Are Okamoto's.
 Soon after, Masaru Okamoto left the band and was replaced by Hama Okamoto.
 In support of the album, they gave a sold-out solo performance to commemorate its release.
 Playing over ten shows a month, they managed to perform over one hundred times in 2009.

-In March 2010, they performed at the South by Southwest music festival in Austin, Texas, and also performed in 6 other cities around the United States as part of the Japan Nite tour.
+In March 2010, they performed at the South by Southwest music festival in Austin, Texas, and also performed in 6 other cities in the United States as part of the Japan Nite tour.